 - Who Pours? — If you are the hostess, you should pour.
 If you are taking tea at a tea house, it is the person who is closest to the pot when the pot is brought to the table.

 - Proper placement of spoon — the spoon never stays in the cup.

 - Proper holding of cup — use both hands to lift both cup and saucer to drink from, and please no pinkies*.
 I dare you to catch anyone on Downton

 - The correct order when eating on a tea tray is to eat savouries first, scones next and sweets last.
 We have changed our order somewhat.
 We like guests to eat the scones first while they are hot, then move to savouries, then sweets.

 - Scones — the most practical approach according to Debrett’s is to split the scone horizontally before adding your favorite spreads.

 - Cream, then jam on scones? —This depends.
 Devon tradition puts clotted cream first on scones, then jam.
 In Cornwall, preserves first.
 Eat with fingers neatly.

 - Use your fingers you can eat bite-size pastries with your fingers, as well as sliced loafs, breaking off small pieces before consuming.
 Use a dessert fork to eat larger pastries.

-How to Build a Tea Service on a Budget
+Build a Tea Service on a Budget